|Nutrition Facts (per serving)|

 1 tablespoon fresh lemon juice

-In a large bowl, mix the flour, salt, curry powder, and cayenne pepper.
-Add the scallops to the bowl and toss until thoroughly coated in the spiced flour mixture.
+In a large bowl, mix flour, salt, curry powder, and cayenne pepper.
+Add scallops to bowl and toss until thoroughly coated in spiced flour mixture.

-In a large skillet over medium-high heat, melt the butter.
-Add the scallops to the butter and sauté, turning once, until they are golden brown on both sides, about 4 minutes.
-Transfer the scallops to a plate and cover to keep warm.
+In a large skillet over medium-high heat, melt butter.
+Add scallops to butter and sauté, turning once, until golden brown on both sides, about 4 minutes.
+Transfer scallops to a plate and cover to keep warm.

-Add the mushrooms and onions to the skillet and sauté, frequently stirring, over medium-high heat for 4 minutes, until they start to turn light brown.
-Add the white wine to the pan and scrape the bottom of the pan with a spatula to get all the brown bits off the pan and into the sauce.
-Reduce the heat slightly and simmer until the sauce has reduced by half.
-Remove the pan from the heat and stir in the Cognac and scallops.
+Add white wine to pan and scrape bottom of pan with a spatula to get all the brown bits off pan and into sauce.
+Reduce heat slightly and simmer until sauce has reduced by half.

-Preheat the oven broiler.
-Divide the scallop and sauce mixture between six scallop shells or small ovenproof serving dishes.
+Preheat oven broiler.
+Divide scallop and sauce mixture between six scallop shells or small ovenproof serving dishes.

-Mix the bread crumbs, melted butter, and Gruyère cheese; divide and spoon the mixture evenly over each dish of scallops.
-Place the dishes about 5 to 6 inches from the broiler and cook until the scallop mixture is hot, bubbly, and browned on top.
+Mix bread crumbs, melted butter, and Gruyère cheese; divide and spoon mixture evenly over each dish of scallops.
+Place dishes about 5 to 6 inches from broiler and cook until scallop mixture is hot, bubbly, and browned on top.
 Sprinkle with lemon juice and serve immediately.